-To keep your chipper operating well from year to year, it's a great idea to keep up with a maintenance routine.
+To keep your gas-powered wood chipper operating in top shape from year to year, it's a great idea to follow its recommended maintenance schedule.

-As long as you follow routine maintenance procedures, you should get many productive years of service from your chipper shredder.
+The good news is that signs of heavy use are easy to remedy!
+As long as you follow the maintenance procedures spelled out in the product manual, you can get many productive years of service from your chipper shredder.

 Find an old bowl or oil pan to drain your oil into and place it underneath the oil plug.

-Usually the oil plug will require a 5/8" wrench.
+Most oil plugs will require a 5/8" wrench.
 Loosen the plug until you can turn it with your fingers, then use your fingers to unscrew it the rest of the way to allow the oil to easily drain out.

-While your oil is draining, we'll move onto the next couple of steps.
+While your oil is draining, you can move on to the next steps.

 Using approximately a 5/16" socket with a socket wrench, loosen and remove the screws from the air filter cover.

-If you use water to clean it, leave it out until it's completely dried before reinserting.
+If you use water to clean it, leave it out until it's completely dried before reinserting it.

 Locate the black rubberized spark plug wire as seen in the video, and pull it free from the spark plug.

-Using approximately a 5/8" socket with socket wrench, loosen and remove the spark plug.
+Using approximately a 5/8" socket with a socket wrench, loosen and remove the spark plug.